As virus lockdown eases, Italy ponders what went wrong - The Boston Globe

 Advertisement

-Asked why he didn’t seal off Bergamo sooner, Premier Giuseppe Conte argued that Lombardy’s regional government could have done so on its own.
-Lombardy’s governor, Atillio Fontana, said if there was a mistake, ‘’it was made by both.
+Asked why he didn’t seal off Bergamo province sooner, Premier Giuseppe Conte argued that Lombardy’s regional government could have done so on its own.
+Lombardy’s governor, Attilio Fontana, said if there was a mistake, “it was made by both.
 I don’t think that there was blame in this situation.’’

-Lombardy has one-sixth of Italy’s 60 million people and is the most densely populated region, home to the business capital in Milan and the country’s industrial heartland.
-Lombardy also has more people over 65 than any other region, as well as 20% of Italy’s nursing homes, a demographic time bomb for COVID-19 infections.

-“Clearly, with the benefit of hindsight, we should have done a total shutdown in Lombardy, everyone at home and no one moves,” said Andrea Crisanti, a microbiologist and virologist advising Veneto's regional government.
-But he acknowledged how hard that was, given Lombardy’s outsize role in Italy's economy, which even before the pandemic was heading toward recession.